 - Set your target.

-Set the target and warning percentages, as well as the timeframe.
+Set the target percentage (Error) and the warning percentage (Warning), as well as the timeframe.
 To specify a timeframe, use the timeframe selector syntax.
 Select the question mark in the Dynatrace timeframe selector for a syntax guide.

 Note: The warning percentage has to be between 100% and your SLO target percentage in order to be effective.
 For example, if your SLO target percentage is 99.00%, you need to set your warning percentage between 99.00% and 100% to get an early warning (as indicated by a yellow state).